 The highway fuels excise taxes are not imposed on gasoline or special fuel purchased by a transit system or transit provider that receives financial assistance from the Metropolitan Council or the Public Transit Subsidy Program.
-The exemption also applies to qualifying providers of medical transportation services.

 An exemption for transit systems owned by local governments was enacted in 1977.
 In 1990 the exemption was extended to all systems receiving state financial assistance.
 This provision was last changed in 1994.